Eligible MIT Employees may use their MIT Tuition Assistance Plan for online and on-campus courses that are offered through MIT Professional Education.

 If you need assistance or you have questions about the Tuition Assistance Plan, please email email@example.com.

 - The following link will open a PDF of the application instructions.
 The link to the application form is at the bottom of the instructions.
-Read the instructions completely before beginning the application.
+Read the instructions completely before beginning the application form.

-Access the Fall 2023 MIT Employee application form and instructions here.
+Access the Spring 2024 application instructions and form here.

 Frequently Asked Questions